Skip to content

 Lemon thyme thrives in well-drained soil and full sun.
 It prefers a pH range of 6.0 to 8.0.
 Ensure the soil is not waterlogged to prevent root rot.
 A sandy or loamy soil type works best, as it allows the plant to dry out between waterings.

-Also Check: 10 Types Of Pine Trees With Identifying Facts Guide
+Also Check: Ant Identification: 10 Common Types Of Ants Guide

 How often should I water lemon thyme?